 If you are unfamiliar with the mindfulness practice of Yin Yoga, please click on the link to learn how it differs from the traditional yoga as practiced in the West.
 It is important that you understand how to perform a Yin Yoga Pose to find just the right edge to be therapeutic.

 From the table top pose in the photo above, walk your hands forward, as you bring your chest toward the ground, keeping your hips stationary and high.
 If you sit back on your hips, this will be more like the child's pose.
-You know you have the pose right when you feel the opening through the chest and shoulders, instead of the hips.
+You know you have the pose right when you feel the opening through the chest, side body and shoulders, instead of the hips.

 This is the Quarter Dog Pose, known in traditional yoga as the "Puppy Dog," a variation of the Downward Dog.
 In fact, if you curled your toes under your feet, pushed through your feet and hands, and extended your legs, you would be in the Downward Dog.
 Some also call this pose the Half Dog or the Melting Heart.